-This binder is a fully-enclosed, case style binder with rings that offer dust-free, archival-safe protection for your documents and projects.
-Its clear polypropylene overlay makes customization and repurposing a breeze, so you can use it again and again.
+This binder is a fully-enclosed, case style binder with plastic rings.
+Nothing falls out or gets lost and it provides dust-free, archival-safe protection for your documents and projects.
+The binder’s clear polypropylene overlay makes customization and repurposing a breeze, so you can use it again and again.

-The UniKeep binder functions as a completely customizable planning, identification and storage system.
+The UniKeep binder functions as completely customizable planning, identification, and storage system.
 Pair it with sheet protectors, pocketed pages and divider tabs and you have a great organizational tool.
 You can customize it further by inserting your own cover design.

 Do more with less

 Take a long look at your desk space.
 Do you really need to have the tape dispenser and stapler out every day?
 How about that stack of three sticky note pads on your computer stand?